IrisChase/IVD/README.md

         set: element1 = 200; //error because it doesn't know what to do }

-Wouldn't it be nice if you could get IVD to figure out what `other-element.height` needs to be in order for `element1.width` to equal 200?
+Wouldn't it be nice if you could get IVD to figure out what `other-element.height` needs to be in order for `element1.width == 200` to be true?

     #element1
     {